Infopisteprojekti/infopiste/documentation/frontend.md

 `Floorplan` is used to specify which floor to display, and includes the logic and buttons for zooming and switching rooms.

 `App` implements a navigation bar at the bottom of the page.
-The application is a single page application using React Router.
+The application is a single-page application using React Router.

 `main.jsx` is used in [index.html](../frontend/index.html) to render the components.